 Must pass Physical, Drug Screen and Background Check

-Must be eligible to work for any employer in the US without sponsorship
+Must be eligible to work in the US without sponsorship

 Seadrill is an equal opportunity employer